deniselashlley/TheLightTreeYoga/src/pages/testimonials/index.md

       asking our bodies to do, and of healthy anatomical alignment.
 Jae is also totally approachable and genuinely giving with her great knowledge and experience”
+  - author: "SL - Focalizing "
+    description: ' "Although I was new to this practice and didn’t know what to expect, Jae gave me lots of information and made me feel comfortable with the whole process.
+She lead me through with compassion, curiosity and acceptance of what came up.
+She guided me intuitively and helped me formulate a foundation upon which to explore, understand and have a context for everything that came.
+I felt held and cared for by Jae and felt she had more than enough capacity to guide me through the powerful revelations that came up during our sessions.
+Thank you so much for your offering and guidance.
+It has helped give me a new layer of self-understanding and opportunity for healing."'
+  - author: Vance - Sound Bath
+    description: “Lately, it feels as if I've been trying to keep my head above water but treading water takes effort and energy.
+In those 30 minutes of sound bathing there were times where I felt I was either floating effortlessly or being gently pulled into the ground as I dipped in and out of consciousness.
+Afterwards, I felt relaxed, peace, freedom, relief, reassurance, gratitude and appreciation.
+It felt like an escape from 'reality' but it actually brought me back to my reality (or my truth).”
 ---